Fashion at UCLan is ranked in the TOP 100 of the Best Fashion Schools in the World for 2020 (CEOWORLD Magazine).

-Louise Smith is Course Leader of BA (Hons) Fashion and Brand Promotion.
-Louise also teaches on BA (Hons) Fashion Brand Management.
+Louise Trasatti is a Senior Lecturer and Academic Lead in Fashion and Textiles.
+Louise also teaches on BA (Hons) Fashion Promotion.
 Louise is a graduate from UCLan’s BA (Hons) Fashion and Brand Promotion with Marketing and also has an MA Fashion and Lifestyle Promotion from UCLan.

 Before joining the International Fashion Institute at UCLan, Louise worked as a Senior Visual Merchandising for two of the biggest department stores on the UK high street.

 Louise has built up numerous contacts over the years, which has allowed her to continue visual merchandising on a freelance basis outside of university.
 She works primarily for small independent retail boutiques and salons.